Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 Nothing has been added to your health profile yet — review and confirm first.

 Done.
-The engine has ingested your 98 markers and re-evaluated.
+Aven has processed your 98 lab measurements and re-evaluated.

 Heavy Metal Exposure: 64% → 92%